Blackwater to Wokingham walk

 - Take the footpath at the back of the car park (or the bridleway running alongside it) along the western side of the nature reserve.
 At the end turn left onto the Blackwater Valley Path (BVP) and follow it for 1 km to the south-western corner of Horseshoe Lake.

 - The suggested route is to go through the car park for Moor Green Lakes Nature Reserve? onto the footpath, but there are several places further on where you can switch between the two paths.
-You soon come to the first of the reserve lakes on your left, Colebrook Lake North, with a viewing hide (for members only) at the far end.
+You soon come to the first of the reserve lakes on your left, Colebrook Lake North, with a wooden viewing screen and a (members only) hide at the far end.

 - The two paths merge briefly to cross a backwater on a wooden footbridge and you have the same choice of paths alongside Colebrook Lake South.
 At the end of this lake the two paths meet the Blackwater Valley Path?
 (BVP) in front of the river.
 Turn left onto either the footpath or the bridleway, separated by a hedge.